OCR and Indexing is part of Filevine’s Docs+ Features, which also include Docs+ PDF.

 Once the section appears, you will see “Indexing” followed by a status for the document, like “Queued for OCR.”
 To update the status, refresh your screen.
 The document indexing may take a moment to complete.

 If the document is an image file, like PDF or JPG, the document will be OCRed.
-When the OCR process is completed, the Files Properties section in the property flyout panel will provide the number of pages, the type of document, and the assigned confidence rating for the OCR.
+When the OCR process is completed, the Files Properties section in the property flyout panel will provide the number of pages and the type of document.

 If the document is a text file, like DOCX or RTF, the document will be indexed.
 When the indexing is completed, the Files Properties section in the property flyout panel will provide the number of pages and the type of document.
 It will also provide additional metadata for the document, dependent on the type of file and what metadata is available from that document.